abinit/abinit/doc/tutorial/dmft_triqs.md

 these are shared between the internal DMFT and the TRIQS/CT-HYB interface, but some features are available only in one or the other.
 The glossary clearly points out when that is the case.

-If you want a good overview of the input variables relevant for the TRIQS/CT-HYB interface, we recommend checking out the dedicated [[topic:DmftTriqsCthyb|topic]].
+If you want a good overview of all input variables relevant for the TRIQS/CT-HYB interface, we recommend checking out the dedicated [[topic:DmftTriqsCthyb|topic]].
+Their detailed documentation can be found in the DMFT [[varset:dmft|variable glossary]].
+We highly recommend to check it out after you finish this, as we only introduce the most important variables in this tutorial.

-## Installation
+## 3. Installation

 First, you need to install [[https://triqs.github.io/triqs/latest/|TRIQS]], and then TRIQS/CT-HYB.
 Our interface is compatible with the official version of TRIQS/CT-HYB, which you can find [[https://triqs.github.io/cthyb/latest/|here]].
+At the time of writing, our interface handles versions `3.2.x` and `3.3.x`.

-However, their implementation is not suited for large systems or calculations that require high accuracy, hence we provide our internal version, found [[https://github.com/ec147/cthyb/tree/develop/|here]] (download the `develop` branch).
+However, the official implementation is not suited for large systems or calculations that require high accuracy, hence we also provide our internal version, found [[https://github.com/ec147/cthyb/tree/develop/|here]] (download the `develop` branch).

-The installation instructions are identical for the two versions, and you can find them on their official [[https://triqs.github.io/cthyb/latest/install.html|website]].
+Install it as you would with the official fork.
+The installation instructions are indicated on their [[https://triqs.github.io/cthyb/latest/install.html|website]].

 Our internal version contains additional features which we implemented, meant to reduce the computation time for structural properties
 calculations:

-  * an improved proposal distribution ([[dmft_triqs_pauli_prob]])
+  * an improved proposal distribution for the insert/remove moves ([[dmft_triqs_pauli_prob]])
   * an improved estimator for the density matrix ([[dmft_triqs_time_invariance]])
   * the possibility to automatically restart the CT-HYB from the previous configuration, in order to reduce the warmup time ([[dmft_triqs_read_ctqmcdata]])